 Her friend’s question got the young woman thinking and so the next day she called her mom to ask her: “Mom, when we make the pot roast, why do we cut off and discard the ends before we set it in the pan and season it?”
 Her mom quickly replied, “That is how your grandma always did it and I learned the recipe from her.”

-I love this story because I think this is true for so many of the things we do.
-We have been doing them for so long that we rarely stop and question the rationality behind them.
+I love this story because I think this is true for so many of the things we do in life.
+We have been doing them for so long that we rarely stop and question the rationality behind them anymore.

 I am personally working on not referring to myself as a perfectionist anymore!
 Yes, I can still set high standards for myself, but the truth is, I have also let go of a lot of those standards and I am continuously working on a kinder and gentler way of relating to myself.

-I often hear statements from my clients such as: “I have no self-control” or “I never accomplish anything you tell me to do” or “I can’t stick with any healthy eating plan for long” (the list goes on:)) The interesting part is that oftentimes the statements they are making are not even accurate with what they are doing!
+I often hear statements from my clients such as: “I have no self-control” or “I never accomplish anything you tell me to do” or “I can’t stick with any healthy eating plan for long.”
+The interesting part is that oftentimes the statements they are making are not even accurate with what they are doing!

 Answering these question and, thus, bringing awareness to our current thoughts and behaviors can help us to live more in the present, as well as to guide us to make the changes we hope to see in the future.